rackerlabs/support-how-to/content/rpc-openstack/compute-cloud-nova-using-seamicro-sm15000.md

 fabric, which is able to deliver 1.28 Terabits/second of bandwidth internally.
-It is configured as a three-dimensional torus, tunneling packets using flow control digits (FLITs) and routing them through a &ldquo;wormhole fabric&rdquo;.
-The &ldquo;wormhole fabric&rdquo; uses a simple protocol to route packets based on whether virtual channels are active, waiting, or idle.
+It is configured as a three-dimensional torus, tunneling packets using flow control digits (FLITs) and routing them through a "wormhole fabric".
+The "wormhole fabric" uses a simple protocol to route packets based on whether virtual channels are active, waiting, or idle.
 In cases of high congestion, the traffic is prioritized using virtual channels.
 Storage traffic is always given the highest priority to avoid